I recently read a Social Media post that read:

 We ran our first Kids4Cameras campaign this past spring, and it was a huge success – enough so, that we’re proud to run another one.

 We invite you to bring gently used camera equipment into our store between November 16th and December 31st, 2018 for donations to Kids4Cameras.
 Please remember to bring batteries, chargers, manuals, or any other related accessories for the cameras, if available.
+Cash donations are also accepted both in-store and online.

 Sony has announced the winners of their Alpha Female Creators in Residence grant program.
 Over 6000 women applied for the program, which is designed to promote diversity and provide opportunities for female creators to advance their careers.
 Five women have each been awarded a six-month $25,000 grant, a $5000 Sony imaging product allowance, and the opportunity to work with an Alpha Collective photographer as their mentor.